ivnvxd/pyquest/README.md

 Python's `heapq` module provides the min heap (the smallest value always lies at the root) functions for working with heaps in a list.
 The heapq module can be used to create a heap, add elements to it, remove elements from it, and so on.
 If you need a max heap, with the maximum value at the root, you can use the advice from [Stackoverflow](https://stackoverflow.com/questions/2501457/what-do-i-use-for-a-max-heap-implementation-in-python).

+_Properties of a Heap:_

+- `Ordered`: Heaps are ordered collections, which means that the items in a heap have a specific order, and that order will not change unless the heap is modified.
+- `Mutable`: Heaps are mutable, which means that the items in a heap can be changed after the heap is created.
+- `Heterogeneous`: Heaps can contain items of different types, including other heaps.
+- `Dynamic`: Heaps can grow and shrink in size as needed.

 ```python